amnahsiddiqa/Cloud_nfcore_pipelines/nf-core-fetchngs/README.md

 ## To do

 - Add config file to control resources to deal with quotas etc by using forks and error strategies.
+- How to delete all datsets at once from seqera